batjko/batjko.github.io/_posts/2016/2016-08-01-settling-in.md

 "*Oh, so you're doing front-end then!
 Javascript and stuff.*"

-"*Well, no really more the back-end side of things, that's kinda what Node is for.*"
+"*Well no, really more the back-end side of things, that's kinda what Node is for.*"

 And so, I keep having to clarify that I was hired for my enthusiasm for Node and its ecosystem, and also microservices which will likely become a big topic in an upcoming project my new company is planning.
 Or so I thought.